IR Azadi Stadium

 Last Visitors Ratings:

-The Azadi Stadium (Persian: ورزشگاه آزادی Varzešgâh-è Âzâdi), opened as the Aryamehr Stadium (Persian: ورزشگاه آریامهر Varzešgâh-è Âryâmehr), is an all-seater football stadium in Tehran, Iran.
+The Azadi Stadium (Persian: ورزشگاه آزادی, romanized: Varzeshgâh-e Âzâdi, pronounced ), opened and also well known as the Aryamehr Stadium (Persian: ورزشگاه آریامهر, romanized: Varzeshgâh-e Âryâmehr), is an all-seater football stadium in Tehran, Iran.
 The stadium was designed by Abdol Aziz Mirza Farman-Farmaian Architects and Associates (AFFA) with other parts of the sports complex based on plans by Skidmore, Owings & Merrill, an American architectural, urban planning, and engineering firm.
-It was inaugurated on 17 October 1971 by Mohammad Reza Pahlavi, the last Shah of Iran; it is currently self-owned by Esteghlal and Persepolis.
+It was inaugurated on 17 of October 1971 by Mohammad Reza Pahlavi, the late Shah of Iran; it is currently self-owned by Esteghlal and Persepolis.
 It is also the home stadium of the Iran national football team.
-It has a capacity of 78,116 spectators, as the result of conversion to all-seater stadium.
+It has a capacity of 78,116 spectators, as a result of conversion to all-seater stadium.
 The stadium is part of the larger Azadi Sport Complex.
-Aryamehr (meaning "Light of the Aryans") was the title of the said Shah; it was renamed after the Iranian Revolution to Azadi (meaning "freedom" in Persian).
+Aryamehr (meaning "Light of the Aryans") was the title of the Shah; it was renamed after the Iranian Revolution to Azadi meaning "freedom" in Persian).
 It is the largest association football stadium in Western Asia.
 It was built to host the 1974 Asian Games and has hosted the 1976 AFC Asian Cup.
 The stadium also hosted five finals of Asian Club Competitions: three finals of AFC Champions League in 1999, 2002 and 2018 and two finals of Asian Cup Winners' Cup in 1991 and 1993.
 Wikipedia text is available under the terms of the GNU Free Documentation License - Full article

 Post Comment